HKongTeam/DEGREE/README.md

 ## DEGREE (Deep Graph Embedding for Structure Learning)

 These scripts are implementations of DEGREE model in our manuscript entitled "Deep Graph Embedding for Structure Learning in E-commerce".
 Here is the architecture of DEGREE.
-With DEGREE, our goal is to learn valuable network representations, as well as preserve both inter-group interactions and intra-group structures in e-commerce networks.
+With DEGREE, our goal is to learn valuable network representations, as well as preserve both inter-group structure and intra-group structure in e-commerce network.

 ## DEGREE architecture <a name=DEGREE_architecture> </a>